TDStrasser/KookaBlockly-Reference/docs/source/display.rst

 Display Clear
 -------------

 This block clears the display’s frame buffer.
-The physical display will not be updates until a "Display Show" is used.
+The physical display will not be updated until a "Display Show" is used.

 .. image:: images/display-clear.png
    :height: 60